PyTables/PyTables/doc/source/usersguide/installation.rst

 .. _ctypes: https://pypi.python.org/pypi/ctypes

-Compile and install these packages (but see :ref:`prerequisitesBinInst` for instructions on how to install precompiled binaries if you are not willing to compile the prerequisites on Windows systems).
+Compile and install these packages (but see :ref:`prerequisitesBinInst` for instructions on how to install pre-compiled binaries if you are not willing to compile the prerequisites on Windows systems).

 For compression (and possibly improved performance), you will need to install the Zlib (see :ref:`[ZLIB] <ZLIB>`), which is also required by HDF5 as well.